masthead_preservation

 tag_pinGreen Cove, Va

-link egyptian he Virginia Carolina Railroad built Green Cove depot around 1914.
+egyptian he Virginia-Carolina Railroad built Green Cove depot around 1914.
 It functioned as more than a railroad station, serving the community as a post office, general store, and telegraph office for the surrounding area.
-The station is memorialized in railroad photographer O. Winston Link’s “Maud Bows to the Virginia Creeper,” which he photographed in 1956 during the heyday of Norfolk & Western branchline steam on the route.
+The station was memorialized in railroad photographer O. Winston Link’s “Maud Bows to the Virginia Creeper,” which he photographed in 1956 during the heyday of Norfolk & Western branchline steam on the route.
 The building remains and is now owned by the National Park Service.

 tag_pin